 Katherine was with the inception of the Pet Grief Support Service founded by the Companion Animal Association of Arizona (CAAA) in 1987.
 She has worked as a facilitator, coordinator and volunteer on the service’s hotline.
 Katherine is also a member of several associations, including the International Association of Pet Cemeteries (IAOPC); she regularly conducts free seminars on grief support to organizations and the industry and is co-author of a book on pet loss.

 In 2014 Daniel joined the PALS team full time after years of part time involvement with the business.
 He is involved in everything from Field Rep Operations, Veterinary Account Services, Crematory operations, Front Office Operations and general organizational development and management.

 Daniel‘s past experience has been with such notable companies as Grand Canyon University, ST JOHN, TOUS USA, and Carolina Herrera.
 His past experience in management, retail operations, marketing and fundraising is a great compliment to the PALS Team.
-Not to mention, he is an animal lover and proud pet parent to his Italian Greyhound Rescue Girty.
+Not to mention, he is an animal lover and proud pet parent to his Italian Greyhound Rescue Girty and Lilly.

-Daniel has an MBA from Grand Canyon University and holds Pet Bereavement Specialist Level 2 and Pet Funeral Director and Crematory Operators certifications from the PLPA and IAOPCC.
+Daniel has an MBA from Grand Canyon University and holds Pet Bereavement Specialist Level 2, Pet Funeral Director and Crematory Operators certifications from the PLPA and IAOPCC.